lindseypgill/servicemanager-config/servicemanager-config/customize/email-templates.md

 Groups can also be selected and created from within the Template Editor when creating or editing an individual email template.

 ## Template Editor
 The Template Editor is used to construct your email templates.
-Within the Editor you provide the following areas.
+Within the editor, you provide the following information.

 * **Group**<br>The Group option provides a way of organizing email templates using up to 3 levels.
 You can either add the template to an existing group or you can create a new group name.
 Groups can be used to filter the Email Template list and can help with template selection when using certain application features.